 DO YOUR PART TO MAKE SECURITY SCREENING FAST FOR EVERYONE

 The TSA checkpoints at WRWA open for screening at 4:00 a.m., 7 days a week.

 TSA is responsible for screening every passenger and every bag that boards a plane at Will Rogers World Airport.
-Their vital task is to ensure the safety of every traveller.
+Their vital task is to ensure the safety of every traveler.

 Knowing the security rules before you come to the airport can speed your trip through airport passenger screening.
 For information about the latest security guidelines, baggage screening, lists of items allowed or prohibited in carry-on and checked baggage, visit the Transportation Security Administration's website.

-Will Rogers World Airport has two passenger screening checkpoints located on either end of the ticket lobby.
-At these locations, TSA security officers will process you and your carry-on bag, To proceed through screening, you will need a current government-issued ID and a valid boarding pass.
+Will Rogers World Airport has one passenger screening checkpoint located near the American Airlines ticket counter on the ticketing level.
+To proceed through screening, you will need a current government-issued ID and a valid boarding pass.

 Prepare for screening:

-- Have liquids and gels in containers of 3.4 ounces or less, and have the containers in a one, quart-sized, zip-top plastic bag.
+- Have liquids and gels in containers of 3.4 ounces or less.
+All 3.4 ounce containers must fit in a one, quart-sized, zip-top plastic bag.
 This is the 3-1-1 Rule.

 - Remove the zip-top bag from your carry-on and place it in a screening bin.